microsoft/BotFramework-WebChat/docs/HOOKS.md

 This function will return the language of the UI.
 All UI components should honor this value.

-To modify this value, change the value in the style options prop passed to Web Chat.
+To modify this value, change the value in the `locale` prop passed to Web Chat.

 ## `useLastTypingAt`